zbirenbaum/cs480_hw6_cacher/README.md

 # How To Use
 ## Optional:
 Importing Spacy can cause >1 second delays between runs as it initializes CUDA.
 I am not sure if this is true on all systems but it is for mine.
 As this is the case, unless you utilize methods or classes from spacy in your implementation OUTSIDE of importing the model which is done here, I strongly recommend taking out your spacy import statement at the top of your code.
 The file contained here imports spacy only when creating the cache, not loading it, resulting in a >50% speedup.
-(1.4 second full run vs .6 second full run)
+(1.4 second full run (with caching) vs .6 second full run)
 If you do use spacy elsewhere, feel free to disregard this

 ## 1: Download w_loader.py